nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 5. **Improve specificity of `import` error messages.** Currently, the error message for when the file exists on the device but is otherwise incompatible with DorManagerPro, whether this be because it is of the wrong file type, has a format incompatible with DorManagerPro or contains invalid data is as follows: <br>
 Could not read data from file FILE_PATH due to inability to find or access the file. <br>
 This error message could be more specific and our team plans to update this to the following error message: <br>
 DorManagerPro could not access the file at FILE_PATH.
-This could be because the file is of the wrong type, it has a format incompatible with DorManagerPro or it contains invalid data.
+This could be because the file is of the wrong type, it has a format incompatible with DorManagerPro, or it contains invalid data.
 Please check that the file path leads to a JSON file with valid data and formatting.

 ## **Appendix: Effort**